At Mercer, our Bears are true student-athletes. Not only do they compete, they compete well — both on the fields and courts and in the classroom.

-Mercer athletes are true “student-athletes” with emphasis placed equally on performance in the classrooms as well as on the playing fields or courts.
+Mercer athletes are true student-athletes with emphasis placed equally on performance in the classroom as well as on the playing field or court.

-The Southern Conference, which is in its 98th season of intercollegiate competition in 2018-19, is a national leader in emphasizing the development of the student-athlete and in helping to build lifelong leaders and role models.
-Member schools, in addition to Mercer University, include: The Citadel, East Tennessee State University, Furman University, The University of North Carolina at Greensboro, Samford University, the University of Tennessee at Chattanooga, Virginia Military Institute, Western Carolina University and Wofford College.
+The Southern Conference is a national leader in emphasizing the development of the student-athlete and in helping to build lifelong leaders and role models.
+Member schools, in addition to Mercer University, include: The Citadel, East Tennessee State University, Furman University, The University of North Carolina at Greensboro, Samford University, The University of Tennessee at Chattanooga, Virginia Military Institute, Western Carolina University and Wofford College.

-- Bear Field, home of men’s and women’s soccer
+- Betts Stadium, home of men’s and women’s soccer

 - OrthoGeorgia Park Claude Smith Field, home of the baseball team